Kiss Them for Me (film): Plot

 Blonde bombshell Alice Kratzner is one of these women, lured to the suite under the false pretense that Crewson has a stash of nylon stockings.
 Once there, she is naturally attracted to Crewson, but later turns her attention to Lieutenant McCann, a married man who also is in the process of running for a Congressional seat back home in Massachusetts.
 If he is elected, McCann can leave the Navy immediately and return to civilian life.

 Lieutenant Wallace tries to get the three pilots, including "Mississip'", to make morale-raising speeches at the plants of shipyard magnate Eddie Turnbill, so that Turnbill will vouch for the men with the Navy and also to grease a lucrative job for himself upon leaving the service.
 Crewson and his cohorts, however, are physically and mentally exhausted from the war and simply want to enjoy a few days away from it.

 Suffering from combat stress and confronted with a number of reminders of the horrors of war, Crewson tries to amuse himself by making a play for Turnbill's attractive fiancée, Gwinneth Livingston.
 She resists his advances at first, but ultimately throws her engagement ring in Turnbill's face.

-The three pilots are called to report back to duty but McCann wins his election and becomes a congressman whereby he grants his two friends a peace posting away from the battlefront.
-At a celebratory party, the three pilots encounter a drunk crewman who tells them the ship he was supposed to be on was sunk at Pearl Harbour.
+The three pilots are called to report back to duty, but McCann wins his election and becomes a congressman whereby he grants his two friends a peaceful posting away from the battlefront.
+At a celebratory party, the three pilots encounter a drunk crewman who tells them the ship he was supposed to be on was sunk at Pearl Harbor.

-Crewson is overcome with guilt and declares his love for Gwinneth shortly before he and his mates cancel their peace posting and board a plane leaving San Francisco to return to duty.
+Crewson is overcome with guilt and declares his love for Gwinneth shortly before he and his mates cancel their posting and board a plane to return to duty.

 Cast

 Production

-Frederic Wakeman Sr. (1909–1998) worked in the advertising industry until leaving Lord & Thomas to serve in the United States Navy in the Pacific from 1942–1943.
+Frederic Wakeman, Sr. (1909–1998) worked in the advertising industry until leaving Lord & Thomas to serve in the United States Navy in the Pacific from 1942 to 1943.
 Recovering in a naval hospital, he wrote his first novel, Shore Leave, basing the character of Andy Crewson on an actual decorated naval aviator, which was published in 1944.